geoffrey4444/SXSCatalogExamples/README.md

+**PLEASE NOTE: This repo is deprecated.
+Please go to https://github.com/sxs-collaboration/catalog_tools for the current, maintained versions of the examples here.***

 # SXSCatalogExamples
 Example scripts to interact with the SXS Catalog (https://black-holes.org/waveforms) and its data, hosted on Zenodo (https://zenodo.org).
 The data in the catalog is described in https://arxiv.org/abs/1904.04831.